 Loft conversions are one of the most popular ways to add extra space to a home, especially in space-hungry areas like London and Surrey.
-But before you start picturing your dream home office, extra bedroom, or chic loft-style lounge, one big question comes to mind: “How much does a loft conversion cost?“
+But before you start picturing your dream home office, extra bedroom, or chic loft-style lounge, one big question comes to mind: “How much does a loft conversion cost UK?“

 In this blog, we’re going to break down the key factors that influence the cost of a loft conversion in London and Surrey, give you a rough idea of realistic pricing, and help you figure out if it’s worth the investment.
 Whether you’re in a Victorian terrace in London or a family home in the South, we’ve got all the information you need to get started!